Kamakura: 10 Best Things to Do

 1. The Great Buddha

-The Great Buddha at Kotokuin Temple in Kamakura
+The Great Buddha of Kamakura in Kotokuin Temple

 The famous symbol of Kamakura, and considerably the most popular tourist attraction in town, the Great Buddha is situated at Kotoku-in Temple (高徳院).
 The 11.4m tall statue was originally built in 1252, and it’s the second tallest Buddha statue in Japan after the one in Todaiji Temple in Nara.
 You can actually enter inside the Buddha’s body, too!